rasmaormane/testing/content/user-guide/examples/index.md

 Here, we have replicated the following **examples** available on the NIST uncertainty machine [user manual](https://uncertainty.nist.gov/NISTUncertaintyMachine-UserManual.pdf).

   1. End-gauge calibration
-  2. Dynamic Viscosity
+  2. Dynamic viscosity
   3. Resistance
-  4. Stefan-Boltzmann Constant
+  4. Stefan-Boltzmann constant
-  5. Voltage Reflection Coefficient
+  5. Voltage reflection coefficient

-All the obtained results are fully consistent with the results of the NIST uncertainty machine.
+❕ All the obtained results are fully consistent with the results of the NIST uncertainty machine.

-## 📋 Digital Effects Tables
+## 📋 Digital Effects Tables (DET)

-**Digital effects table** is
+### 🗸 Defining DET

-1. A notebook containing examples that define **digital effects tables** is available [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/defining_digital_effects_table.ipynb).
+A notebook containing examples that define **digital effects tables** is available [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/defining_digital_effects_table.ipynb).

 It covers the following concepts: